ahmedreza1/EasyGraph/README.md

 - `line_group`: The column in your DataFrame used to group rows into line segments.
 - `title`: The title of your graph.
 Defaults to 'Linegeo Map'.
 - `theme`: The theme for the plot.
 Supports all seaborn and matplotlib themes.
 (Optional)
 - `interactive`: Whether to display the plot in interactive mode.
 Recommended for linegeo maps.
-Defaults to True
+Defaults to True.

 # More Charts, Maps, Plots Coming very soon.
 - (In August 2024)